Maximize Your Potential as a CrossFit Masters Athlete

 There are all kinds of ways to make you become your best Masters athlete, like following a training program that will elevate you, but the above items are hands down my favorite ways to be your best.
 Think of it like the base of the athletic pyramid.
 Before you start adding lots of fancy things to your training pyramid, make sure you have laid solid foundation of good habits.
 This will surely help you become your best as a Masters athlete!

-In this cycle…you’ll focus on building strength with a new squat cycle, Olympic lifting positional work, expanding aerobic capacity, and increasing stamina in gymnastic skills.
-This program will peak our Masters athletes for the Age Group Qualifiers.
+Jump into this cycle as we prepare for The Open!
 The Masters program has progressions for different age groups and ability levels so if you are not competing in the Age Group Qualifiers you can still join this next cycle.
 As always, mobility and activation will continue to be a focus to help athletes of all ages reduce the risk of injury.
 Get started today!